quocthanh2694/trading-back-test-binance/README.md

 ## Important Note:

-- This is only for testing => Not for trading so we don't have any responsibility for the result of trading.
+- This is only a demo for testing, it's have a lot of bugs => Not for trading so we don't have any responsibility for the result of trading.
 - Please careful take care fo your capital.
 It's might be loss.
 - The wining rate is not measured.
 So please careful.